posativ/regenwolken/doc/CONFIG.rst

     is incremented by 1.

 THUMBNAILS
-    dis/enables thumbnail rendering of (by PIL) known images.
+    dis/enables thumbnail creation of (by PIL) known images.
 SYNTAX_HIGHLIGHTING
     dis/enables pygments powered syntax highlighting.
 If you remove this dependency, regenwolken is not able to recognize sourcecode file extensions